iann0036/tf-cfn-provider/docs/providers/azurerm/PacketCapture.md

 `Filter` - (Optional) One or more `Filter` blocks as defined below.
 Changing this forces a new resource to be created.

+### StorageLocation Properties

+`FilePath` - (Optional) A valid local path on the targeting VM.
+Must include the name of the capture file (*.cap).
+For linux virtual machine it must start with `/var/captures`.

+`StorageAccountId` - (Optional) The ID of the storage account to save the packet capture session.

 ### Filter Properties

 `LocalIpAddress` - (Optional) The local IP Address to be filtered on.
 Notation: "127.0.0.1" for single address entry.
 "127.0.0.1-127.0.0.255" for range.
 "127.0.0.1;127.0.0.5" for multiple entries.
 Multiple ranges not currently supported.
 Mixing ranges with multiple entries not currently supported.
 Changing this forces a new resource to be created.